 I hold no resentment towards any of my life’s petty tyrants because they still have much to learn and much of that will be very painful.
 I feel compassion for them because no power over another will ever give you the peace and fulfillment that love brings.

-Now I laugh at how ridiculous labels are.
+Now I laugh at how ridiculous labels are (I delve deeper into this on: Labels Are Like A Ghost Blade).
 Besides the fact that most people don’t understand what the heck I’m saying when I introduce myself, after my own epiphany, the percentages reversed: now the majority of people that I meet think that my name is beautiful while a few people here and there still see it as an opportunity for their condescending impulses to find an outlet.
 Either way, I now know that people see life through their own filters and their opinion about me or my name has nothing to do with me.

 So what was my reply to the comment?